-A full-color trail map highlights the 16 wineries in and around Surry County, along with five breweries and distilleries.
+A full-color trail map highlights 17 wineries in and around Surry County, along with five breweries and distilleries.
 The map simplifies the experience of spending a day or two tasting wines and touring vineyards.

 The trail brochure also includes details about the many varietals of grapes grown in the Yadkin Valley, along with info about lodging in wine country and a listing of annual events.

 To receive a free copy of the map, fill out the "Request Surry County Wine Trail" form below.

 A full-color map brochure is available free of charge by completing the form below.

 You may also download a PDF of the map above.

 Many people might not be aware that the Yadkin Valley American Viticultural Area (AVA) was born right here in Surry County.
 Charlie and Ed Shelton of Shelton Vineyards in Dobson oversaw the effort to get the Yadkin Valley its official status as a federally-recognized American Viticultural Area in 2003.
 It was North Carolina's first AVA.

 Getting on the Wine Trail